pmjones/adr/original-renamed.md

 The term MVC has experienced some [semantic diffusion](http://martinfowler.com/bliki/SemanticDiffusion.html) from its original meaning, especially in a web context.
 (See [this video from Stefan Priebsch](http://vimeo.com/40968850) for a more extensive discussion.)
 To resolve this diffusion, the _Action-Domain-Responder_ pattern description is offered as a web-specific refinement of the MVC user interface pattern.

-I think ADR more closely fits what we actually do in web development on a daily basis.
+ADR more closely fits what we actually do in web development on a daily basis.
 For example, this pattern is partly revealed by how we generally do web routing and dispatch.
 We generally route and dispatch *not* to a controller class per se, but to a particular action method within a controller class.

-It is also partly revealed by the fact that we commonly think of the template as the _View_, when in a web context it may be more accurate to say that the HTTP response is the _View_.
-As such, I think ADR may represent a better separation of concerns than MVC does in a web context.
+It is also partly revealed by the fact we commonly think of the template as the _View_, when in a web context it may be more accurate to say the HTTP response is the _View_.
+As such, ADR may represent a better separation of concerns than MVC does in a web context.

 ## Components